vonexel/smog/README_EN.md

 ```
 smog/
 ├── assets/                      # Auxiliary files for testing and demonstration
-├── data/                        # Data and processing scripts (AMASS Dataset in .pt and .npy formats)
+├── data/                        # Data (AMASS Dataset in .pt and .npy formats)
 ├── exps/                        # 🔥 Models and experiments
 ├── models/                      # SMPL and SMPL+H model files
 ├── prepare/                     # Script for downloading SMPL and SMPL+H